Inactive Status & Deferred Status

 - There is a one-time, non-refundable $25 application fee.

-- While in TIS, your annual renewal requirements are paused.
+- While in Deferred Status, your annual renewal requirements are paused.

-- TIS is valid for up to five years.
+- Deferred Status is valid for up to five years.

-- You must return to active status before the five-year TIS period ends to avoid becoming permanently inactive.
+- You must return to active status before the five-year Deferred Status period ends to avoid becoming permanently inactive.

-Important: While in Temporary Inactive Status, you may not use the ATR, ATR-BC, or ATCS designations in any professional context.
+Important: While in Deferred Status, you may not use the ATR, ATR-BC, or ATCS designations in any professional context.

-If your five-year board certification cycle ends while you are on TIS, you must recertify when you return to active status.
+If your five-year board certification cycle ends while you are on Deferred Status, you must recertify when you return to active status.
 Your recertification cycle will reset to align with the year you return and must follow the recertification standards for that year.

 - Unemployment